 Hardware Design + Build

-The first step was to generate the necessary 170 volts to power the Nixies from a 9 volt power source.
+The first step was to generate 170 volts from a 9 volt source to power the Nixies.
 Once the boost converter was working it was used to drive a high voltage transistor IC that took a 4 pin binary input from an Arduino and output to the ten Nixie Tube pins.

 PCB Board Design